Torque-Money/Dev-Environment/README.md

 Our next plan is to add a shorting option to the protocol.
 Adding this will balance out the returns to stakers, and will encourage borrowing in both bull and bear markets which will help to bring the protocol close to its peak theoretical performing state.

-In addition to this we plan to provide flashloans using our liquidity pool in which users will be able to borrow huge amounts of collateral as long as they can repay it as well as a fee back to the protocol within the same transaction.
+In addition to this we plan to provide flashloans using our leveraging pool in which users will be able to borrow huge amounts of collateral as long as they can repay it as well as a fee back to the protocol within the same transaction.
 Flash loans will help boost the returns for the liquidity providers at no loss for the protocol itself.